fat-panda-club/info-node/README.md

 ```

 ## Create crontask

 Trigger every 5 minutes, replace with path to python3 and script location where applicable

 `*/5 * * * * /usr/bin/python3 ~/info-node/panda_info_node.py`

+## Set up info node

+Set up your blockchain node on the same or an alternate VPS with the configuration from above steps
+Keep this node updated and in sync to ensure the correct stats are presented by panda-bot

 ## Notes